 It’s hard to plan for any of the big and epic treks in Nepal if you’re not an avid trekker or don’t have a ton of time on your hands.
-Luckily there are still treks in Nepal that offer beautiful views of the Himalayan mountains and are only just a few days long rather than 1o to 20 days long!
-We have the perfect trek for anyone who is short on time and can’t stray too far from Kathmandu.
+Luckily there are still short treks in Nepal that offer beautiful views of the Himalayan mountains and are only just a few days long rather than 1o to 20 days long!
+We have the perfect trek for anyone who is short on time and can’t stray too far — the Kathmandu Valley Rim Trek!

-The Kathmandu Valley Rim offers 3 days and two nights of trekking through Nepal’s jungle, Shivapuri National Park, rice terraces, mountains, and offers views of gorgeous white capped mountains all just an hour outside of the capital city.
+The Kathmandu Valley Rim offers three days and two nights of trekking.
+Go through Nepal’s jungle, Shivapuri National Park, rice terraces, mountains, and take in views of gorgeous white capped mountains all just an hour outside of the capital city.

 We were told the reason for so much military presence was to control the poaching problem of native species and animals.